Value averaging: Endorsement

 Michael E. Edleson and Paul S. Marshall argue that value averaging can provide for an increased rate of return when compared to dollar cost averaging and other investment techniques.
 Professor Edleson recommends a VA period of three years.
 He suggests an infusion or withdrawal of capital every three or six months.
 For example, if one were to win or be bequeathed one million dollars, roughly 8.33 percent, with the exact amount being set by the formula, could be invested every quarter.
-It is important to note that the quarterly or semiannual amount can vary greatly, even resulting in a withdrawal, as mentioned above.
+The quarterly or semiannual amount can vary greatly, even resulting in a withdrawal, as mentioned above.
 Opponents argue that this misses the opportunity of already being fully invested when a large market upswing occurs.
 This argument against value averaging and dollar cost averaging and in favor of lump sum investing ignores the suggestion of Ben Stein and Phil DeMuth that it is more important to avoid a large market downswing, which is theoretically equally possible, since market movements are essentially unpredictable.
 Participating early on in a large market downswing has been shown to be devastating to the success of long term retirement, for example.

 Author Timothy J. McManaman further outlines the benefits of Value Averaging when applied to the popular 401(k) tax qualified investment vehicle.
 As stated in McManaman's book, Building a 401(k) Fortune, Value Averaging a 401(k) is a precise method of making periodic internal transfers between Equity and Money Market funds within a 401(k) to take advantage of market fluctuations.
 This is accomplished by initiating minor movements out of Equity funds when the overall market trends higher and back into Equity funds when the market moves lower.
 It is essentially buying fund shares at a lower base price and selling them a higher base price within a tax qualified 401(k) on a monthly or quarterly interval.